olasyusuf/airbnb-clone-project/README.md

 The DBA oversees the system's data layer to guarantee its efficiency, security, and scalability.

 **Key Responsibilities:**
-- Design, optimize, and secure efficient database schemas according to the project requirements. (e.g., users, listings, bookings, payments, etc.).
+- Design, optimize, and secure efficient database schemas according to the project requirements. (e.g., users, listings, bookings, transactions, etc.).
 - Ensure performance, data integrity, implement robust security, and manage backup strategies. .
 - Effective collaboration with developers to ensures seamless and scalable data interactions.